 The Windows Experience Index is a popular Windows feature available on Windows PCs from Windows Vista to Windows 7.
-It rates and improves computer performance by generating a performance ratings score.
+It rates and improves computer performance by generating a performance rating score.

 Many NVIDIA graphics cards users experience constant freezing while running the Windows Experience Index feature.